 Scheduling an interview takes a lot of effort from the hiring manager’s part and it might seem like a difficult take to ask him/her to cancel or reschedule the interview without offending.
 The best way to cancel an interview is through an email.
 However, it is important to do it the right way.

-Cancelling the interview at the last minute causes a lot of inconvenience to the employer.
+Canceling the interview at the last minute causes a lot of inconvenience to the employer.
 Therefore, it is important that you:

 Tip #1: Inform as soon as possible

 Be respectful of the hiring manager’s time and inform him/her as soon as possible about your inability to make it to the interview.
 Give at least 24 hours’ notice instead of waiting until the last minute and then writing an interview cancellation email.
-Just as you expect the hiring managers to understand your situation, they too expect you to understand that they will need time to find your replacement and ensure that the already booked interview slots does not go unutilized.
+Just as you expect the hiring managers to understand your situation, they too expect you to understand that they will need time to find your replacement and ensure that the already booked interview slots do not go unutilized.

-Tips #2: Avoid giving too much details
+Tips #2: Avoid giving too many details

 “I am no more interested.”